marlonmoratti/ChromeDinoGameAI/README.md

 pip install -r requirements.txt
 ```

+<div id="execution"></div>

 ### Execution
-Finally, simply run the command below to train the network:
+Finally, run the command below to train the network:
 ```sh
 python3 main.py
 ```

-At the end of training, the network weights will be saved in the file [best_state.npy](results/best_state.npy), and tests can be conducted using the command below:
+At the end of the training, the network weights will be saved in the file [best_state.npy](results/best_state.npy), and tests can be conducted using the command below:
 ```sh
 python3 main.py --load-state
 ```